groussea/opyflow/ReadMe.txt

 The test Folder:
+--test
 	--Test_case_PIV_Challenge_2014
 	    --CommandLines-Opyf-PIV-Challenge2014-Test.py
 	    --CommandLines-Opyf-PIV-Challenge2014-Test_Simple.py
 	    --mask.tiff
-    --images (folder)
+	    --images (sample of 2 source images)
 		--A_00001_a.tif
 		--A_00001_b.tif
 		--ReadMe_Download_Images.txt (instruction to download the other images of the test) --meanFlow.png (Results for the CommandLines)
 	    --rms.png
+	--Test_land_slide_youtube_video
+	    --OpyFlow_testcase_youtube_MA.py
+	    --OpyFlow_testcase_youtube_simple.py
+	    --mask.png
+	    --The video must be downloaded from youtube with the package pytube --ReadMe_download_a_youtube_video.txt (instruction to download the other images of the test)

 Basic command lines:
 	--CommandLines-Opyf-Default.py